 Trap #37: Asking For Too Much Information

 Whenever you put up a free gift in exchange for people’s email address, it’s very tempting to ask for a lot of information.
-You might be tempted to design an opt-in form that looks like this:

 Remember that these are the early days of your relationship – your potential customer is still sizing you up, and asking them for a lot of information is likely to scare them off.
 Ask for as little as possible.
 Every question you add loses you prospects.